BlueOne/factorio-jump-and-swing/readme.md

 Acknowledgements
 ----------------

-This mod relies on graphics of the grappling gun mod and contains modified parts of the source code of the jetpack mod by Earendel.
+This mod relies on graphics of the grappling gun mod and contains modified parts of the source code of the jetpack and grappling gun mod, with permission from Earendel.

 Other Movement Mods
 -------------------